Quick tips for designing an accessible website

 Choose a CMS that supports user experience and accessibility

-There are many Content Management Systems to choose from and the majority of which have been created with accessibility in mind.
-Once you’ve selected the CMS that meets your requirements, speak with your website design agency in relation to how it can be used to improve your website’s accessibility.
+There are many Content Management Systems available, and most are built with accessibility in mind.
+Once you’ve selected the right CMS for your needs, speak with your website design agency about how to use it to enhance accessibility.

 4